Vishal8700/Todoist/README.md

 # 📋 Todoist — Task & Meeting Management App

 A full-stack task and meeting management system designed with role-based access, file uploads, calendar scheduling, and more.
 Built with the MERN stack and deployed on Vercel.
-Note : Application may feels slower do to backend on vercel free tier other it can be upgraded .
+Note : Application may feels slower do to backend on vercel free tier otherwise it can be upgraded .

 ---